Kamal Nath: Competing in the world market

 Nath disagrees with the Trade protectionist outlook displayed among struggling countries and considers it to be the wrong response to a financial crisis.
 He has pushed for stronger international co-operation in India, such as expanding on Indo-German relations.
 Nath stated for a mutually beneficial relationship with Germany to exist it must rely on using both countries' manufacturing strengths.
 He outlined focus areas of production including telecom, engineering, environmental technology, chemicals, pharmaceuticals and food processing, and renewable energy.
 Kamal Nath describes India's entrepreneurial spirit and the countries' potential for global commerce growth in his book India's Century.

 Kamal Nath on infrastructure development

-Nath emphasises the need for infrastructure development in India with projects like the Delhi-Mumbai Industrial Corridor, a 90 billion dollars industrial development project.
+Nath emphasises the need for infrastructure development in India with projects like the Delhi-Mumbai Industrial Corridor, a 90-billion-dollar industrial development project.
 The DMIC proposes major expansion of infrastructure and industry and aims to develop an industrial zone across six states in India.
 Within the first five years of the project expectations are set at doubling employment potential, tripling industrial output, and quadrupling exports from the region.